 Fact: The last time we checked, humans still tell the robots what to do

-Marketing Automation allows you to set the pace or frequency of your communications, establish “events” that will trigger a specific follow up correspondence, and eliminates the need to chaperone a continual process Everything about how you connect to prospects and clients, including how you choose to engage with your customers, what you say, and when you say it are within your control.
+Marketing Automation allows you to set the pace or frequency of your communications, establish “events” that will trigger a specific follow-up correspondence, and eliminate the need to chaperone a continual process.
+Everything about how you connect to prospects and clients, including how you choose to engage with your customers, what you say, and when you say it are within your control.

-Automatically-generated reports can be tailored to deliver the specific data and insights you need, from one or many departments – all configurable to your needs.
-Access to reports can be restricted to individuals, or granted to departments, depending on your preference.
+Marketing activities such as email journeys can be started, paused, or stopped at any time, and their content can be updated in real time.
+Automatically generated reports can be tailored to deliver the specific data and insights you need from one or many departments – all configurable to your needs.
+Access to reports can be restricted to individuals or granted to departments, depending on your preference.